NCEAS/metadig-engine/docs/operations-manual.md

   - requestCount: the number of itmes to request from DataONE listObjects
   - requestType: for score tasks, determine type of portal processing ("portal" or "node")

 The fields in the task file are separated by colons (CSV), however, the parameters for the 'params' entry (the fifth CSV field) are separated by semi-colons.
-Note that the combination of 'task-type' and 'task-name' must be unique amoung all tasks.
+Note that the combination of 'task-type' and 'task-name' must be unique among all tasks.

 There are currently five types of tasks that can be scheduled:
 - *quality*